iatechicken/ucbmids/README.md

 I was always fascinated by the fast moving lines of log on a terminal.
 I got a chance to watch a lot of that in work, when I participated in a project to switch the host infrastructure of our web platform from AWS to Microsoft Azure.
 By the time I was done with W205 Data Engineering, I think I have a general idea of what all those fast moving lines of logs were doing.

 ### Highlights
-- First introduction to the world of dockers, cloud services (GCP), data pipeline, query, transformation, and streaming
+- First introduction to the world of Docker Containers, cloud services (GCP), data pipeline, query, transformation, and streaming
 - Kafka, Flask, Spark

 ### Final Project: Instrument an API server to catch and analyze events for a mobile gaming company

 - Each weekly assignments build up to the final project where we put it all together in a single data pipeline.
 Tools and packages leveraged in the final pipeline:
-    - dockers
+    - Docker Containers
     - Kafka
     - Flask
     - Hadoop HDFS